 2005

-Research Project Division consisting of five Research Units set up.
+The Research Project Division consisting of five Research Units was established.

-Islam and Middle Eastern Study Project (MEIS) started.
+The Islam and Middle Eastern Study Project (MEIS) was started (–2009).

-Japan Center for Middle Eastern Studies (JaCMES) in Beirut, Lebanon, set up.
+The Japan Center for Middle Eastern Studies (JaCMES) was established in Beirut, Lebanon.

 2006

-The project, "Islam in Southeast Asia: Dynamics of Transnational Networks and Local Contexts (ISEA)" started within the framework of "Project to Promote Responding-to-Needs Type Global Area Studies" of the Ministry of Education, Culture, Sports, Science and Technology (MEXT).
+The project, ‘Islam in Southeast Asia: Dynamics of Transnational Networks and Local Contexts’ (ISEA) started within the framework of ‘Project to Promote Responding-to-Needs Type Global Area Studies' of Japanese MEXT (–2010).

 2007